davidroyer/nuxt-book/Book/README.md

 features:
   - title: Easy To Follow
     details: Navigatable sections of learning so it's easy to process.

-  - title: Vue-Powered
+  - title: Code Snippets
-    details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+    details: All code snippets are easy to by using the click-to-copy provided for all the several snippets.

-  - title: Performant
+  - title: Developer Resource
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+    details: Use as a reference to speed-up and impprove your Nuxt.js development.

 footer: MIT Licensed | Copyright © 2019-present David Royer
 ---